wundergraph/terraform-provider-cosmo/README.md

 Further in depth examples can be found in the [examples](examples) directory.

-The module [cosmo-local](modules/cosmo-local) contains an example of how to use the provider to manage a local cosmo setup on minikube.
+The module [cosmo-local](examples/cosmo-local) contains an example of how to use the provider to manage a local cosmo setup on minikube.

 It will create a minikube cluster, install cosmo and other dependencies and also setup a federated graph and a subgraphs.

+To run the example, run `make e2e-apply-cosmo-local` from the root of the repository.

 Running apply will print out the hosts you need to add to your local `/etc/hosts` file to access the services:

 ```
+# example output
 hosts = <<EOT
     # WunderGraph
     192.168.49.2 studio.wundergraph.local